Drug information provided by: Merative, Micromedex®

 Adults—2 grams (g) once as a single dose.

-Children and infants 6 months of age and older weighing less than 75 pounds (34 kg)—Dose is based on body weight and must be determined by your doctor.
-The dose is usually 60 milligrams (mg) per kilogram (kg) of body weight once as a single dose.
+Children 6 months of age and older weighing less than 34 kg—Dose is based on body weight and must be determined by your doctor.
+The dose is usually 60 milligrams (mg) per kilogram (kg) of body weight once a day, taken as a single dose.

 For treatment of sinusitis: